To prevent metabolic syndrome, start by improving your lifestyle!

 1) Improve your eating habits

 Improving eating habits plays a very important part in preventing metabolic syndrome.
 As Koreans’ eating habits are westernized, the intake of saturated fat, which is animal oil, is also steadily increasing.
 In addition, trans fats contained in processed foods such as bread and sweets are also a major risk factor for cardiovascular disease.
-Another study found that eating 2% or more of your total daily calories as trans fats could increase your risk of cardiovascular disease by up to 23%.
+Another study found that eating 2% or more of your total daily calories as trans fats might increase your risk of cardiovascular disease by up to 23%.
 Therefore, it is helpful to prevent metabolic syndrome by minimizing the intake of saturated fat or trans fat and increasing the intake of unsaturated fatty acids, which are vegetable fats.

 In addition, Koreans have a particularly high proportion of carbohydrates in their total intake.
 If carbohydrates are consumed excessively, glucose cannot be used as an energy source but is converted to fat, which increases triglycerides in the body and reduces HDL cholesterol, thereby increasing the risk of metabolic syndrome.
 Therefore, it is better to reduce carbohydrates to an appropriate level, and configure the diet in a way that increases fresh vegetables and high-protein foods instead.